Healthcare Marketing Manual: A Comprehensive Guide to Digital Strategies, Trends and Ideas

 And more than ever, your potential customers judge that online presence with a new level of sophistication.

 Why?
 For the same reason Americans don’t go to the mall these days.
-The smooth and convenient shopping experience offered online and our instant access to vast information has changed the habits and upped the expectations of consumers, no matter what they’re looking for.
+The smooth and convenient shopping experience offered online and our instant access to vast information have changed the habits and upped the expectations of consumers, no matter what they’re looking for.

 We now shop for medical care the way we shop for anything else.
 Your hospital, clinic, office or practice exists first on your potential patients’ phones, tablets and desktops before it exists as a brick-and-mortar location.
 Some insurance carriers even provide patients with gift card incentives just for shopping around for services.